Drachenfrucht1/filetransfer/README.md

 # file transfer

 ## How to use it
 - Drop a file into the drop zone or select one by opening the file browser.
-- The file gets uploaded to the server and you get redirected the download site.
+- Press the upload button to upload the file.
+You will be automatically redirected to the downlod site.
 - Share the url or qrcode so others can download the file.
 - The file will be deleted after 10 minutes.